isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-metal/index.md

 Moreover, Krylon K01303007 dries in 10 to 15 minutes (fast-drying), and the coat is ready to touch in 2 hours.
 You will love the smooth finish coat (left by Krylon K01303007), which is fade-resistant and dustproof.
 Krylon K01303007 wont irritate your skin upon contact.
 The spray paint comes with low VOC (environmentally friendly) and low odor.
 Krylon K01303007 leaves a permanent gloss finish, which resists yellowing with age.

 With Krylon K01303007, you will protect the naked metal surface from rusting and corrosion.
 Furthermore, Krylon K01303007 is crystal clear and more comfortable to clean when correcting painting errors while wet.
-NB: Krylon K01303007 can also be used on other materials like wood, [plastic objects](https://pestpolicy.com/best-spray-paints-for-plastic/), Paper Mache, Glass, Plaster, or Ceramics.
+NB: Krylon K01303007 can also be used on other materials like wood, [plastic objects](https://pestpolicy.com/best-spray-paints-for-plastic/),Paper Mache, Glass, Plaster, or Ceramics.
 Pros: - It dries fast in 10 to 15 minutes.

 - Comes with an ergonomic nozzle design - Its budget-friendly and simple to use - Supports point spray application. - Comes with a stable base design stable - Its fade-resistant and waterproof. - Protect your metal from rusting and corrosion - Eliminate peeling and chipping on metal - Environmentally friendly low VOC